-See also: Web services used by UCSF Chimera, sites that provide Chimera Web data, and Chimera plug-ins on the Web
+See also: Web services used by UCSF Chimera, sites that provide Chimera web data, Chimera Python scripts

 Experimentally determined protein structures, divided into domains as defined by SCOP (Structural Classification of Proteins).

 Database of cancer missense mutations in the context of 3D structures, disease classifications, and patient characteristics.
 The 3DMol window for viewing associated PDB structures includes an option to download a Chimera session of the structure with mutated positions shown and colored by mutation frequency.
 The Cancer3D database is described in Sedova et al., Nucleic Acids Res 47:D895 (2019).